OswaldLabsOpenSource/oswaldlabs.com/content/research/_index.md

         <div class="row">
             <div class="col-md-6">
 				<h1>Research-driven innovation.</h1>
 				<p class="intro-para">Oswald Labs Research is our division focusing on inventing new technologies and conducting research for the next billion users.
-Our R&amp;D is based out of Enschede, the Netherlands, but is open to collaborating projects worldwide.</p>
+Our R&amp;D team is based out of Enschede, the Netherlands, but is open to collaborating projects worldwide.</p>
 			</div>
             <div class="col-md-6 text-right">
                 <img role="presentation" src="/images/illustrations/research.svg">